SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 The first part of the **Single sign-on** page consists of the request configuration.
 Here you can configure the HTTP request address, request parameters, headers and body in case of token and refresh requests.
 The authorize method is executed as a GET, token and refresh method by POST requests.

-Logout request is optional.
-It performs front-channel single logout [OpenId connect front-chanel logout](https://openid.net/specs/openid-connect-frontchannel-1_0.html).
-When configured, after logout from cumulocity user is redirected to defined authorization server logout url.
+Specifying a logout request is optional.
+It performs front-channel single logout [OpenID connect front-channel logout](https://openid.net/specs/openid-connect-frontchannel-1_0.html).
+If configured, the user is redirected to the defined authorization server logout URL after logging out from Cumulocity.

 ![OAuth configuration](/guides/images/users-guide/Administration/admin-sso-logout-custom.png)